smar377/kubernetes/cka-with-practice-tests-udemy/08-storage/01-persistent-volume-claims-lab/README.md

 $ kubectl describe pvc claim-log-1 -n default
 ```

-### 6. What is the state of the Persistent Volume Claim?
+### 6. What is the state of the PersistentVolumeClaim?

 *Answer:* The status of PVC named `claim-log-1` is `Pending`.